JustenMX/ntu-springboot-activities/README.md

 # NTU Software Engineering Spring Boot Activities

 This repository contains a collection of Spring Boot exercises and activities completed as part of the Software Engineering course at Nanyang Technological University (NTU).
-Each folder in this repository represents a different activity or exercise.
+Each folder in this repository represents a different activity or exercise. **In addition to the course exercises, I've also included some of the [projects](#project-1:-springboot-expenses-tracker) I've independently developed.**

 ## Table of Contents